"OK, I'm done."

 So when both parties are present—the freedom-giving remote employer and the productivity-seeking remote employee—work happens at a faster pace.
 Could it be that simple?
 The trait "propensity towards action" is, after all, one that we look for in candidates when we're hiring.

-Putting that to the test, I asked my 21 teammates and the group of nine colleagues for examples of how being part of a remote team has helped them work faster.
-Here are eight of the ways they offered followed by a few ways in which they work slower, too.
+Putting that to the test, I asked my teammates and a group of nine colleagues for examples of how being part of a remote team has helped them work faster.
+Here are eight of the ways they offered, followed by a few ways in which they work slower, too.

 Think about the number of words you speak each day—3 minutes of conversation with your favorite barista, 15 minutes on a conference call with a new client, 30 minutes unpacking your day with a friend or your spouse over dinner.
 Now imagine typing all of those conversations out in email form.
 That's the majority of remote communication.

 By default, these conversations and others like it fall into your inbox and pile up, waiting for you to read and reply.
-And that's exactly what you do—a survey conducted by McKinsey Global Institute in 2012, for example, found that 28% of a professional's work week is dedicated to reading and answering email.
-That's the highest time allotment outside role specific tasks, which clocks in at 39%.
+And that's exactly what you do—people spend 3+ hours a day on work emails.

-To thwart this imminent mess of mail as the Zapier team grew from 8 to 19 last year, we began taking inventory of which conversations belonged in our inboxes and which ones belonged elsewhere for the sake of context and convenience.
-The result: only two internal emails remained.
-(The emails: team feedback following an applicant's team interview and announcements of new hires.)
+One of the best things we did early on to thwart this imminent mess of email as the Zapier team grew, was take an inventory of which conversations belonged in our inboxes and which ones belonged elsewhere for the sake of context and convenience.
+The result: Only two types of internal emails remained.
+(The emails: team feedback following an applicant's group interview and announcements of new hires.)

-Or as Andreas Klinger, a remote team member of Product Hunt, puts it: "Communication feels cheap to do but often adds up to a lot of time costs and very often only results in more communication (unless framed in processes)."
+Or as Andreas Klinger, Head of Remote at AngelList, puts it: "Communication feels cheap to do but often adds up to a lot of time costs and very often only results in more communication (unless framed in processes)."
 Streamlining communications and cutting down on the back-and-forth emails is the true benefit of pulling communications out of your inbox.

 That said, your team might not need to pull internal communication out of your inbox to find benefits.
-The team behind payments company Stripe, which like Product Hunt has some team members in an office and others remote, kept their email intact but added structure such as advanced Gmail filters.
-The remote Popforms team of just three also finds their inbox to be the most effective place for communication.
+The team behind payments remote-friendly company Stripe kept their email intact but added structure such as advanced Gmail filters.

 We love apps at Zapier.
 We're constantly playing around with them, integrating them into our own platform, and trying them out in our workflows.

 So as we moved email threads out of our inboxes, we needed to find an app for each convo.
 Slack absorbed most of the load, but not all.
 Progress updates around our editorial calendar moved into Trello, a highly customizable project management tool.
-Step-by-step guides teaching fellow co-workers, for example, how to instigate a drip campaign, moved into Hackpad, a collaborative documentation tool.
+Step-by-step guides teaching fellow co-workers, for example, how to instigate a drip campaign moved into Hackpad, a collaborative documentation tool, and then into Quip when Hackpad shut down.
 And before we relied on our private internal blog for weekly updates, we used iDoneThis, an app that makes it easy to record the tasks you accomplished.